eslint/eslint/docs/rules/semi.md

 };                           /*error Extra semicolon.*/
 ```

-And the following patterns are not considered warnings:
+And the following patterns are not considered problems:

 ```js
 /*eslint semi: [2, "never"]*/